 The problem: Companies are terrified of putting sensitive data into AI systems without understanding what happens to it.
 Legal departments block implementations without clear data security guidelines, IT teams demand extensive vendor security reviews, and leadership worries about competitive information leaking.

-These concerns aren't unfounded.
-Reddit users, who tend to be more technically savvy about these issues, regularly share warnings like this one:
+These concerns reflect real risks.
+Reddit users regularly share warnings like this one:

 "You should assume anything you load into a cloud-based system is being saved for the purposes of training new models and such.
 So that proprietary trading formula used by your firm that makes everything work.